memgonzales/order-brushing-shopee2020/README.md

 ### Dataset
 The dataset, stored in a comma-separated values (CSV) file, consists of four columns:
-- Order ID: A unique ID is assigned to every transaction
+- `orderid` - Unique ID assigned to every transaction
-- Shop ID: A unique ID is assigned to every seller
+- `shopid` - Unique ID assigned to every seller
-- User ID: A unique ID is assigned to every buyer
+- `userid` - Unique ID assigned to every buyer
-- Date and time of order: The timestamp of every transaction recorded
+- `event_time` - Timestamp of every recorded transaction

 Note that the dataset is under the intellectual property of the contest organizers.
 Therefore, it is not published in this repository.
 For the same reason, the output of each cell in the Jupyter Notebook is also stripped.